 Well, perhaps some would prefer the dots to change their size in an exactly opposite way, but I find the way they actually are more, well, optimistic.

-For this limited edition model the German brand decided to use the good old ETA 2836 automatic movement: the same time-proven mechanism that powers such beauties as Oris Maldives Limited Edition 300M Diver (Ref.
-643 7654 7185 RS / MB) and the older TAG Heuer Aquaracer 500M Calibre 5.
+For this limited edition model the German brand decided to use the good old ETA 2836 automatic movement: the same time-proven mechanism that powers such beauties as Oris Maldives and the older TAG Heuer Aquaracer 500M Calibre 5.

-Delivered in a so-called “top finish”, the mechanism features an oscillating weight, which is nicely decorated with vertical Geneva stripes and gold corporate logo.
-Pity, but the rest of the caliber features pretty basic perlage, although, for a timekeeper, which is priced at below €1200 (VAT not included), this is still very nice finish.
+Delivered in a so-called “top finish”, the mechanism features an oscillating weight, which is nicely decorated with vertical Geneva stripes and a gold corporate logo.
+Pity, but the rest of the caliber features pretty basic perlage, although, for a timekeeper, which is priced at below €1200 (VAT not included), this is still a nice finish.

 According to the German watchmaker, the first 50 out of 200 pieces are already assembled and ready to ship “before Christmas” (although, if you live in North America, you shouldn’t stretch your luck and order sooner than later before post offices all over the world are over their heads with parcels of different size and price), while the second lot of 100 pieces will arrive at their owners in January 2015.

 If money is not an issue, I say go for it: it is a wonderful watch.